SPRING LIBRARY SERVICES UPDATE

 Library services such as the Research Help Desk, Writers' Corner, and Tutoring will continue to be offered remotely.
 For research inquiries and any library-related questions, please email email@example.com.
 Librarians will be monitoring the email Monday - Thursday from 9am - 9pm, Friday from 9am - 5pm, and Sunday from 7pm - 9pm.

-For printing and technology needs, please email our IT department at email@example.com or stop by the IT Help Desk in the library.
+For printing and technology needs, please email our IT department at firstname.lastname@example.org.
+If you need to meet with a staff member, please make an appointment.

 Contactless Curbside Pick-Up Still Available!

-For Contactless Curbside Pick-Up of physical library resources such as books, DVDs, and musical scores, email firstname.lastname@example.org with the title, author, and call number of the materials you would like to check out.
+For Contactless Curbside Pick-Up of physical library resources such as books, DVDs, and musical scores, email email@example.com with the title, author, and call number of the materials you would like to check out.
 Stop by the table in front of the library to pick up your requested materials once you have received an email from the library stating your materials are ready for you.
-Materials will be available for pick-up during the library's operating hours: Saturday - Sunday, 1pm - 5pm, and Monday - Friday, 9am - 5pm.
+Materials will be available for pick-up during the library's operating hours: Monday - Friday, 9am - 5pm.

 Ask questions.
 Win prizes!